zuplo/docs/docs/errors/unauthorized.md

 - No `authorization` header was set
 - The `authorization` header is invalid
-- The user is not authorized
+- The user isn't authorized